Last Updated on48 minutes to read

 Doug Mitchell from Ogletree Financial shares, “Educational workshops for our agents have been a major contributor to our business.
 We offer tools and training at the workshops that help them to sell more business.”

 Matthew Ross of The Slumber Yard tells us, “We create helpful, genuine YouTube videos to attract viewers, generate buzz and drive traffic.
 As you’re probably aware, YouTube is owned by Google and as a result, Google increasingly places videos on the first page in search results.
 Given this, if you create a video that is relevant to the audience you’re targeting, you can get in front of a lot of potential customers that are searching for related services or products.
 Essentially, we create videos that address adjacent topics that are highly searched and then we attract viewers, we pitch our website (in a natural, non-promotional manner) to drive traffic and spread brand awareness.”

 2. Creating interesting and useful content can give you a big boost

 Many businesses offer a blog or additional resources to their customers because it helps establish them in their space and niche.
 By creating quality resources, you make yourself known as an authority figure, which creates trust.
 Plus, more content makes it easy for people to find you!

-Citations from large, well-known, trusted brands.
-These can be used to gain awareness and authority throughout the life of the business.
+Says Allen Michael from SawsHub.com,“We use citations from large, well-known, trusted brands.
+These can be used to gain awareness and authority throughout the life of the business.”